Children are fascinated by fire. Teach them about fire risks.

 Try to buy children's clothing made of low-risk fire material.

 Look out for 'Low flammability to I.S.
 148' on labels.
-Clothes that don't meet this standard should have 'Keep away from fire' on the label.
+Clothes that do not meet this standard should have 'Keep away from fire' on the label.
 This will be written in capital letters and in red font.

 Emollients are oils, lotions and creams.
 They're usually used to treat dry skin conditions.
 They are very effective at this.
 But it is important to be aware of the fire risk linked with them.